 6. Keep Toys Off The Floor With A Time-Out Chair Slash Toy Storage

 Of course, not all furniture with hidden storage is big enough to replace a closet or store your linens.
-Petite storage stools honestly aren’t practical for storing much more than knick-knacks, but I include them here because they’re a fun, stylish little multitasker that serves one function exceptionally well: as a time-out chair.
+Petite storage stools honestly aren’t practical for storing much more than knick-knacks.
+I include them here because they’re a fun little multitasker that serves one function exceptionally well: as a time-out chair.
 What do I mean?
 If your kid is misbehaving, simply pop off the top of the stool, stow their favorite toy inside, and make them sit down and cool their heels for a few minutes.
 Plastic storage stools in particular are lightweight but sturdy, and come in fun colors that make them a surprisingly attractive (and functional) addition to a living space or play room.